GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 ::::

 __Uniqueness__

-It is important to not only use data from one source becaus of confience.
+It is important to not only use data from one source because of confidence. <!--what confidence-->
 The assumption is that different organisations have different capacities and work in different areas, thus they may have better information in some locations of sectors than other organisations.

 ### Dataset ID
 When selecting datasets it is important to save the datasets on your computer.
 To be able to later retrace which piece of information was taken from which datasets, we have to give the datasets unique identification codes.
-In the Sudan project, we used the simple structure year of the flood the document is referring to (for example 2019), the publishing organisation (for example IFRC) and the publishing date (for example 20191003).
+In the Sudan project, we used the simple structure year of the flood the document is referring to (for example 2019), the publishing organisation (for example IFRC) and the publishing date (for example `20191003`).

 ```{figure} /fig/Sudan_HIA_ID.drawio.svg
 ---